 The Loop is led by a group of dedicated trustees who are experienced educators and well known in Wellington schools.
 The trustees are the ‘think tank’ of the Loop, setting its strategic direction and determining the key activities and membership packages on offer to schools.

 Dave Thorp is one of the Deputy Principals at Wellington College.
 His responsibilities include Curriculum and IT and he sees himself as a committed learner in both areas.

-My name is Andrew Savage and I am currently a Deputy Principal and History teacher at Wellington High School.
-I am interested in developing effective collaboration and community between the secondary schools in the region.
+Andrew is currently Lead Advisor Innovation & Collaboration at the Teaching Council.
+He was formerly Deputy Principal and History teacher at Wellington High School.
+He is interested in developing effective collaboration and community between the secondary schools in the region.

 Aaron Mead is a teacher and curriculum leader at Paraparaumu College.
 He has school-wide responsibility to lead the junior curriculum, innovation and development.
 As an educator, he has a strong interest in pedagogies that promote student-centered learning and how e-learning can enable students to have greater ownership of learning and to control its pace and direction.

 Denise has returned to the Loop in 2016 after a short break.
 She was a founding member of the group.
 Denise is the Associate Principal at Hutt Valley High School with responsibility for teaching and learning.
 She is a strong advocate for collaboration within and across schools.
 She was previously a Deputy Principal at both Wellington Girls’ College and Wellington High School.